Education

 The HIVE at SU

-With the design team of architect ESa, based in Nashville, Shockey performed the rehabilitation of an 18,000-square-foot National Guard Armory building into an award-winning technology hub, innovation accelerator, and magnet location for tech business startup, expansion, and relocation.
+With the design team of architect ESa, Shockey performed the rehabilitation of an 18,000-square-foot National Guard Armory into an award-winning technology hub, innovation accelerator, and magnet location for tech business startup, expansion, and relocation.

 The HIVE complex is now the new home to SU’s Center for Immersive Learning (SCIL), where students create immersive virtual reality experiences to enhance learning, training, and more.
-There’s also a headquarters for eSports management students.
-Most resources in the repurposed Armory focus on technology fields ranging from augmented and virtual reality to cybersecurity to data analytics and artificial intelligence.
+The school’s eSports management students also have a place, as the repurposed Armory’s primary focus is now on technology fields ranging from augmented and virtual reality to cybersecurity to data analytics and artificial intelligence.

-Named for two donors whose gifts made the project possible, the building also fosters outreach to veterans and military-associated families through the Student Veterans Center, and the Center for Entrepreneurship provides support for people who want to launch small businesses.
+The building also houses resources to foster outreach to veterans and military-associated families through the Student Veterans Center, and the Center for Entrepreneurship provides support for people who want to launch small businesses.

-While preserving architectural and historic elements, Shockey’s construction scope included stabilizing the building, removing asbestos, and installing new systems.
+While preserving architectural and historic elements, Shockey stabilized the building, removed asbestos, and installed new systems.
 The modern design features open, flexible spaces with glass cubicles to encourage collaboration.

-The HIVE project now offers services in partnership with the Commonwealth of Virginia, the City of Winchester, the counties of Frederick and Clarke, and local educational entities like Laurel Ridge Community College and the Emil and Grace Shihadeh Innovation Center (part of Winchester City Public Schools), as well as other local organizations and private investors.
+The HIVE now offers services in partnership with the Commonwealth of Virginia, City of Winchester, counties of Frederick and Clarke, and local educational entities such as Laurel Ridge Community College and the Emil and Grace Shihadeh Innovation Center (part of Winchester City Public Schools), as well as other local organizations and private investors.

 Project Details